matstep0/RL4PQC/BLOG/FIQCI-RL4PQC.md

 -->

 ## Experimental Setup
 In this experiment, we conducted many trials using three distinct toy datasets.
 Each dataset is split into train/test parts.
 Test dataset is held out and only training part is fed into simulation.
-Train part is further split into training/validation set.
+This part is further split into training/validation set.
 The training part is used for circuit parameters optimization, while validation to estimate accuracy of circuit determining scalar reward passed to agent.
 Due to high simulation cost, we subsample the training and validation sets at each step.
 Despite this may reduce accuracy or performance efficiently-driven solutions are important aspect, if subset is *sufficiently big* it hopefully represent, whole set *sufficiently good*.
 The datasets used were:  *Iris* (150 samples, 4 features), *Wine* (178 samples, 13 features) and *Breast Cancer* (569 samples, 30 features).

 At the beginning of each episode, the environment resets itself to state representing empty circuit.
 With each step PQC grows one gate at a time up to maximum length $n$ -> 10/15.